SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 comments: true
 ---

-[Warning: post contains full frontal nerdity.
+[Warning: Post contains full frontal nerdity.
 Bug reports appreciated!]
-I finally got a copy of Pham-Gia's paper on the distribution of a ratio of 2 independent Beta-distributed random variables.
-I also still have some trauma around hypergeometric functions like
+I finally got a copy of Pham-Gia's paper on the distribution of the ratio of 2 independent Beta-distributed random variables.
+But I still have some trauma around hypergeometric functions like
 ${}\_{2}F\_{1}()$ and its scarier brother ${}\_{3}F\_{2}()$.
 Time to face my fears.